Peer Learning Collaborative

 There is no charge for cities and counties to participate and no commitment required.
 If you would like to learn more about the Collaborative, please complete our interest form.

-What Are Building Performance Standards?
+Why Building Performance Standards?

 Building Performance Standards (BPS) are policies that require large buildings to reduce energy use or greenhouse gas emissions over time.
 They can be passed at the city, county, and state level.
 Learn more on our BPS overview page.